matthewcsimpson/CastingRecall-v1-Frontend/README.md

-## Casting Call - A Movie Guessing Game
+# Casting Call - A Movie Guessing Game

 Can you guess the movie based on the cast?
 That's the hook of _Casting ReCall_.
 The game presents you with six cast lineups, and you have ten guesses to get them all!

+This game was built using React.js, React Router, JavaScript, HTML, SCSS, and Axios

 The game is curently deployed and can be played here: <https://castingrecall.herokuapp.com>
 ## Related